Cacti/documentation/README.md

 ## Thanks

-A very special thanks to Tobi Oetiker, the creator of RRDTool and the very popular MRTG.
+A very special thanks to Tobi Oetiker, the creator of RRDtool and the very popular MRTG.
 The users of Cacti - especially anyone who has taken the time to create a bug report, or otherwise help fix a Cacti related problem.
 Also to anyone who has contributed to supporting Cacti.